randalltr/oscp-pg-practice-writeups/blue/blue.md

 ---

+## 0. Lessons Learned

+Set a timer for rabbit holes.

+---

 ## 1. Executive Summary

 A penetration test was conducted against the target host at 10.129.23.90.
 The objective was to identify exploitable vulnerabilities, gain unauthorized access, and obtain proof-of-access artifacts (user and administrator flags).